andols-dev/axum-project/README.md

 This project is a web application currently under development.
 Its goal is to provide a digital knowledge base where users can organize, store, and retrieve information in one central place.

+## Status

+🚧 This project is currently under active development.

+**Current focus:**

+- Refactoring the authentication code to improve maintainability and code structure.
+- Implementing a CurrentUser extractor to simplify authentication and authorization in protected routes.

 ## Tech Stack

 ### Backend